Chico Mendes: Assassination

 Mendes had received death threats for years before his murder.
 However, in the months prior to his death, various pairs of gunmen hired by Silva observed Mendes from a square near his house and the town union hall.

-On the evening of Thursday, 22 December 1988, Mendes was shot and killed in his Xapuri home by Darci, the son of Darly Alves da Silva.
-The shooting took place exactly one week after Mendes' 44th birthday, when he had predicted he would "not live until Christmas".
+On the evening of 22 December 1988, Mendes was shot and killed in his Xapuri home by Darci, the son of Darly Alves da Silva.
+The shooting took place exactly a week after Mendes' 44th birthday, when he predicted that he would "not live until Christmas".

 Around his birthday, the gunmen who had been observing him disappeared completely.
 Their absence gave the community a sense of impending doom, as they had been constantly present since May of the same year.
 The timing of their disappearance led many to believe they had unsuccessfully attempted to kill Mendes on his birthday but had failed because of the numerous guests present at his house.

 Mendes was the 90th rural activist murdered that year in Brazil.
 Many felt that although the trial was proceeding against Mendes' killers, the roles of the ranchers' union, the Rural Democratic Union, and the Brazilian Federal Police in his death were ignored.

 In December 1990, Silva, his son Darci, and their employee Jerdeir Pereira were sentenced to 19 years in prison for their part in Mendes' assassination.
 In February 1992, they won a retrial, claiming that the prosecution's primary witness – Mendes' wife Ilsamar – was biased.
-The conviction was upheld, and they remained in prison.
+However, the conviction was upheld, and they remained in prison.
 In 1993, they escaped from jail, along with seven other prisoners, by sawing through the bars of their prison window.
-All were recaptured, including Darly Jr., who served the remainder of his sentence with the other killers before returning to Xapuri.
+All of them were recaptured, including Darly Jr., who served the remainder of his sentence with the other killers before returning to Xapuri.

 On 28 February 2024, the son, Darci Alves Pereira, became the president of the Liberal Party in Medicilândia, a municipality in southwestern Pará.
-On the same day, the party reported that he was removed from office.
+That same day, the party reported that he was removed from office.
 Valdemar Costa Neto, national president of the party, said he had "no knowledge" that it was Chico Mendes' murderer assuming Pará's party chapter presidency.

 Mendes' murder made international headlines and led to an outpouring of support for the rubber tappers' and environmental movements.
 In March 1989, a third meeting was held for the National Council of Rubber Tappers, and the Alliance of Forest Peoples was created to protect rubber tappers, rural workers, and Indigenous peoples from encroachment on traditional lands.

 Post-assassination impact

-Chico Mendes’ death legitimised the struggle for conservation and unionisation in the Amazon for a global audience, and support for the movements poured in immediately following his death.
+Mendes' death legitimized the struggle for conservation and unionization in the Amazon for a global audience, and support for the movements poured in immediately following his death.
 The strides forward made by activists in the wake of Mendes’ death are multifaceted, encompassing Indigenous sovereignty and alliance, the formation of extractive reserves, and government support for Mendes’ activism.